Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 ------------------------

-After creating a new "Android Application Project" named "Garage Control" in Eclipse we start with the GUI:
+After creating a new "Android Application Project" named "Garage Control" in Eclipse we start with creating the GUI:

 ..
 FIXME: update image

 .. image:: /Images/Kits/hardware_hacking_garage_control_android_gui_350.jpg
    :scale: 100 %
-   :alt: GUI in editor
+   :alt: App GUI
    :align: center
    :target: ../../_images/Kits/hardware_hacking_garage_control_android_gui.jpg

 The basis is a "Linear Layout (Vertical)".
 Three text fields allow to enter the host, port and UID of the Industrial Quad Relay Bricklet.
-For the port a "Number" text field is used, so Android will restrict the content of the text field to numbers.
+For the port a "Number" text field is used, so Android will restrict the content of this text field to numbers.
 The final two elements are one "Button" to connect and disconnect and another one to trigger the remote control.